safadihazem/WorldBank_SampleProject/README.md

 Data Pipeline

 ### Description
-This project processes data by connecting to a SQL Server database, loading required data, and applying transformations.
+This is a sample project for data processing by: connecting to a SQL Server database, loading required data, and applying transformations.

 ### Install dependencies
 Run the following command to install the required packages: